jennybc/stat540_2014/index.md

 ### GitHub repository

-Vast majority of course content, including source for this webiste, can be found here:
+Vast majority of course content, including source for this website, can be found here:

 <https://github.com/jennybc/stat540_2014>